SusanneWalden/OnthePhenologyofProtists/03_Alpha_Diversity/AlphaBoxplotGrouped.md

 Plot alpha diversity indices grouped by microhabitat in a boxplot
 ================

-To compare different alpha diversity indices, we calculated species richness, Simpson index, Shannon index as well as eveness for each microhabitat per sampling period
+To compare different alpha diversity indices, we calculated species richness, Simpson index, Shannon index as well as eveness for each microhabitat per sampling season (spring vs. autumn).

 Load data
 ---------